ZahidMaqbool0/Bootcamp-Daily-Task-Record/README.md

 	4. Remove duplicate values from a list.
 # Day 5
 1. What is State.
+2. What is State Management
+3.
-2. **Types of State:**
+4. **Types of State:**
 	- **Stateless Widget** → UI fix hoti hai (no data change)
 	- **Stateful Widget** → UI data change hoti hai (setState use hota hai)
-3. Stateful Widget Lifecycle and Stateless Widgets Lifecycle
+5. Stateful Widget Lifecycle and Stateless Widgets Lifecycle
-4.
+6.